Gemstone Rings

 Regular cleaning routine

-They are ideal for daily wear and easier to maintain.
+They are ideal for daily wear and are easier to maintain.

 2. Cleaning Soft Gemstones (Opal, Turquoise, Pearl)